 Khalil Gibran (1883-1931) was an American Immigrant poet.
 Born in a time when poverty prevailed in a majority of the populace, so was the family of Khalil Gibran.
-His mother was the daughter of a priest which played a critical part in his life.
+His mother was the daughter of a priest, which played a critical part in his life.
 As Gibran was a member of the poverty class, his education was non-formal.
 The education which was received was from a visiting priest.
-Such being the case, Khalil Gibran was strongly influenced by the Bible and such can be seen in his work.
+Such being the case, Khalil Gibran was strongly influenced by the Bible, and such can be seen in his work.

 Though his beginnings were much lacking in the scholastic area, this was remedied throughout the remainder of his life.
 His studies in the arts as well as in religions and his Lebanese heritage are ever clear in his most popular work The Prophet.

 One cannot consider the works of Khalil Gibran without mentioning The Prophet.
 Especially popular in the 60s and 70s, the book has been growing consistently in popularity since its publication in 1923.
 The book is not really a book in terms of form, but a composition of several (26) poetic pieces.
-Where it is true that there is a narrative tie between the pieces such as between On Houses and On Clothes where the later starts with “And the weaver said”, each piece can stand independently.
+Where it is true that there is a narrative tie between the pieces, such as between On Houses and On Clothes where the latter starts with “And the weaver said”, each piece can stand independently.

 Why has this work been so popular when other poets have addressed similar themes?
 One could and should consider the manner in which the works are presented.
 Due to the formal tone which is used as opposed to the traditional poetic language that one may find in poets of an earlier era, individuals have found it easier to relate to the material found therein.

 Spirituality in Poetic form